Novatechltd/slate/source/includes/_errors.md

 404 | Not Found -- The URL is invalid, or the order / SKU you are attempting to look up does not exist 405 | Method Not Allowed -- You tried to access an endpoint with an invalid method.
 415 | Unsupported Media Type -- You requested a format that isn't json.
-500 | Internal Server Error -- We had a problem with our server.
+500 | Internal Server Error -- We've had a problem with our server.
 Try again later.